 Why should I designate a contingent beneficiary?

-Life is full of the unexpected.
+Life is full unexpected outcomes.
 Selecting a contingent beneficiary is a prudent way to protect yourself and your loved ones from a number of “what-if scenarios,” such as your primary beneficiary not being alive at the time a claim is made.

 Another reason you would want a contingent beneficiary listed is to avoid the death benefit proceeds becoming payable to the insured’s estate, where it may be subject to estate taxes and a delay in disbursing money.
 (Note: If you’ve already set up a living trust and/or have a will established this might not be an issue.)